opensearch-project/documentation-website/_data-prepper/log-analytics.md

 ![Log analytics component]({{site.url}}{{site.baseurl}}/images/data-prepper/log-analytics/log-analytics-components.png)

-In the application environment, run FluentBit.
-FluentBit can be containerized through Kubernetes, Docker, or Amazon ECS.
-You can also run FluentBit as an agent on EC2.
-Configure the [FluentBit http output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/http) to export log data to Data Prepper.
-Then, deploy Data Prepper as an intermediate component and configure it to send the enriched log data to your OpenSearch cluster.
+In the application environment, run Fluent Bit.
+Fluent Bit can be containerized through Kubernetes, Docker, or Amazon Elastic Container Service (Amazon ECS).
+You can also run Fluent Bit as an agent on Amazon Elastic Compute Cloud (Amazon EC2).
+Configure the [Fluent Bit http output plugin](https://docs.fluentbit.io/manual/pipeline/outputs/http) to export log data to Data Prepper.
+Then deploy Data Prepper as an intermediate component and configure it to send the enriched log data to your OpenSearch cluster.
 From there, use OpenSearch Dashboards to perform more intensive visualization and analysis.

 # Log analytics pipeline